-Select [Resi to select an ume], then press the \ buttons option.
+Select [Resume], then press the buttons to select an option.

 Last seen Resumes with the image last viewed.
 Last shot Resumes with the most recently shot image.

 Changing the Start-up Image or Sound

 In the f tab, you can set one of your recorded images as the start-up image when the camera power is turned on, or change the sounds played for each camera operation with your recorded sounds.